 8. Chinese people will avoid confrontation wherever possible with a view to saving face

 Shouting at someone causes both parties to lose face and if face is lost in business, a relationship can be permanently damaged.
 As such, Chinese executives will often avoid giving a straight answer in order to save the other person’s face.
 Americans, who tend to be very direct and literal, can find this confusing and frustrating.
-The worst thing you can do in negotiations with Chinese colleagues is to go out of your way to prove a point, regardless of the effect it has on others.
+In terms of Chinese and American negotiation style differences, the worst thing you can do in negotiations with Chinese colleagues is to go out of your way to prove a point, regardless of the effect it has on others.
 But to Americans, the end result is more important than reputation or even the relationships.

 9. In China, humility is revered and people tend to downplay their achievements